 Family

 A disaster or emergency can affect many major areas of family life.
 It’s common for you and your family members to have confusing and sometimes scary thoughts and feelings that come and go.
 As life starts to return to normal, confusing feelings and scary thoughts should start to fade.
-Accept that it takes time to adjust to doing things differently.
-Knowing what to expect and taking action can help you and your family have a sense of hope, calm, safety, and wellbeing.
+Although, it takes time to adjust to doing things differently.

-- A breakdown in family and partner relationships can add to your family’s stress, making it harder to work together to solve problems, make important decisions, or cope with new routines.
-This can sometimes lead to verbal, emotional, and physical abuse.
-It can also cause sleeping, eating and thinking problems, feelings of restlessness, headaches, and a general feeling of being sick.
+- Changes to your family and partner relationships can add to your family’s stress, making it harder to work together to solve problems, make important decisions, or cope with new routines.
+This can also cause sleeping, eating and thinking problems, feelings of restlessness, headaches, and a general feeling of being sick.

 - When homes are damaged or destroyed, families might need to move.
 This can cause more stress, or money and family problems.

 - If you have to move out of your home, you may lose connection with family, friends, and community supports.
-This can decrease the support you would normally get from them and add to your stress.
+This can decrease the support you would normally get from them and can add to your stress.

 - Take time to reflect on how your situation is making you feel.
 Name your feelings.
 Ask yourself if your thoughts, feelings, actions, or reactions are different than normal and try to understand why.
 If you’re a parent, this can help you understand and cope with your child’s behaviours and feelings.